The Federal Reserve hiked short-term interest rates for the fourth time this year under Fed Chair Jerome Powell.

 “Only if you carry a balance is this really going to be an issue,” says Eric Lindeen, vice president of marketing at ID Analytics, a risk management firm.

-The added revenue from credit card interest could ultimately allow financial institutions to reintroduce more competitive deposit products.
+The added revenue from credit card interest could ultimately spur financial institutions to reintroduce more competitive deposit products.
 In other words, “the biggest winners are going to be those that are saving rather than borrowing,” Lindeen says.

 If you need to carry balances month-to-month, find a low-rate credit card today.

-And, shop now for the best balance transfer cards before credit cards with 0 percent interest rate offers become scarcer.
+Shop now for the best balance transfer cards before credit cards with 0 percent interest rate offers become scarcer.

 CDs and money market accounts

-Fed rate hikes typically mean some increase in interest rates on savings accounts and CDs, says Don Kohn, a former Fed vice chairman and now a senior fellow at the Brookings Institution.
+But this takes time.
+“Fed rate hikes typically mean some increase in interest rates on savings accounts and CDs,” says Don Kohn, a former Fed vice chairman and now a senior fellow at the Brookings Institution.